 - The financial position of the District is closely tied to that of the State of California.
-The District receives over 90% of its unrestricted general fund revenues through State apportionments, local property taxes including redevelopment agency allocations, the Education Protection Account (EPA) and student paid enrollment fees which make up the District's general apportionment, the main funding support for California community colleges. - Among the challenges facing many community colleges are recovering from significant declines in enrollment, continuing cost increases related to pension obligations, and a rapid rise in inflation.
-Some community colleges believe the State will inevitably need to decrease spending to balance the state budget.
-There is also concern that a recession in the near future due to rising interest rates could affect state revenues and the funding available for community colleges.
+The District receives over 90% of its unrestricted general fund revenues through State apportionments, local property taxes including redevelopment agency allocations, the Education Protection Account (EPA) and student paid enrollment fees which make up the District's general apportionment, the main funding support for California community colleges. - Trends affecting California community colleges include the decline in California's population, the decline in median home prices below the pandemic peak in April 2022, the decline of income tax withholdings in 2023, and the state's ongoing housing shortage which continues to be a primary constraint to growth.
 These factors and the Student Centered Funding Formula adding additional volatility to the District's future funding necessitates a cautious approach to budget forecasts. - Management continues to closely monitor the State budget information and operating costs of the District and will maintain a close watch over resources to ensure financial stability and retain reserve levels required by Board Policy and the State Chancellor's Office.